openafs-contrib/openafs-robotest/README.md

 6. Setup a regular user to run the tests.

 The test suite is designed to be run under a regular user account.
-This user should have limited sudo access in order to complete the installation portion of the test suite.
+This user should have sudo access in order to complete the installation portion of the test suite.

 Any valid username can be used.
 In the following example instructions, the